• Skip to primary navigation

 How to Check If Hard Drive is SSD or HDD

-The type of the Local Storage or Hard Drive installed on a computer can either be HDD (Hard Disk Drive) or SSD (Solid State Drive) type.
+The type of Local Storage, Hard Disk or Hard Drive installed on a computer can either be HDD (Hard Disk Drive) or SSD (Solid State Drive) type.

-In addition to providing significantly faster data transfer and retrieval rates, SSDs are shock resistant and consume much less power, compared to HDDs.
+In addition to providing significantly faster data transfer and retrieval rates, SSDs are shock resistant and consume much less power compared to Hard Disk Drives (HDD).

-How to Find If Your Computer Has SSD or HDD Drive?
+Find If Your Computer Has SSD or HDD Drive

 Advertisement